 Businesses using performance management and appraisal systems show a reduction of low performers, with an increased percentage of high performers in the company.
 Our employee succession planning software includes functionality to prepare and track employee training and development.
 Acquiring new skills can improve worker performance, as well as boost employee engagement.

 Leadership succession planning is a long game.
 The sooner you get started with a management succession plan, the better.

 Step 1.
 Identify the essential qualities of your current management personnel.

 Determine what makes your current leaders successful.
 It’s likely their strength profile is a combination of field experience and definable skills.
 Distill those qualities into the most pertinent and trainable traits.

 Step 2.
 Evaluate your workforce for potential leaders.

 Step 3.
-Devise a cultivation strategy.
+Devise a development strategy.

 Step 4.
 Put your plan in motion.

-Keep in mind, the sooner you put your most promising employees on track to fulfill your organizational goals, the more prepared they’ll be when the time comes.
+Remember, the sooner you put your most promising employees on track to fulfill your organizational goals, the more prepared they’ll be when the time comes.
 Be sure to consistently monitor those employees and evaluate their leadership readiness.